Stratadox/DomainAnalyser/README.md

 # Todo

 - Add TypeDetector
-    - Done if non-variable right hand side
     - If variable, ask VariableTypeResolver
+    - Else ask detectors
 - Add VariableTypeResolver
     - Walk back statements in method, starting at the assignment
     - Ask Detectors below for type indications of local variable on each node
-    - Continue until found or out of nodes
+    - Continue until out of nodes (should be lazy)

+- Add ReturnCollector
+    - Collect return statements
+- Add MethodIndex
+    - Cache for return types by method
+- Add MethodIndexer
+    - Ask TypeDetector for the return types of the collected methods
+    - Add return types to MethodIndex

+- Add ParameterCollector
+    - Collect method parameters
+- Add ParameterIndex
+    - Cache for parameter types by method and parameter
+- Add ParameterTypeResolver
+    - The same as VariableTypeResolver but in the other direction
+- Add ParameterIndexer
+    - Ask ParameterTypeResolver

 - Add InstanceOfDetector
     - Detect if in instanceOf check
 - Add InstanceOfExceptionDetector
     - Detect if an exception is thrown in negative instanceOf check
 - Add ForeignTypeHintDetector
-    - Detect if the variable is an argument in a type hinted call
+    - Detect if the variable is an argument in a call
-    - Use reflection here?
-AST might be cumbersome
+    - Check with ParameterIndex
 - Add ReturnTypeDetector
-    - Detect if the variable is declared by assigning it to a method with return type
+    - Detect if the variable is declared by assignment to a method call with known return type
+    - Check with MethodIndex
 - Add ParameterTypeHintDetector
     - Detect if the variable is a type hinted argument in the containing method call
-- Add AmbiguityChecker
+    - Just walk the tree branch